Walter Sickert: Training and early career

-Sickert was born in Munich, Germany, on 31 May 1860, the eldest son of Oswald Sickert, a Danish artist, and his English wife, Eleanor Louisa Henry, who was the illegitimate daughter of the astronomer Richard Sheepshanks.
+Sickert was born in Munich, Kingdom of Bavaria, on 31 May 1860, the eldest son of Oswald Sickert, a Danish artist, and his English wife, Eleanor Louisa Henry, who was the illegitimate daughter of the astronomer Richard Sheepshanks.
 In 1868, following the German annexation of Schleswig-Holstein, the family settled in England, where Oswald's work had been recommended by Freiherrin Rebecca von Kreusser to Ralph Nicholson Wornum, who was Keeper of the National Gallery at the time.
 The family eventually settled in London and obtained British nationality.

 The young Sickert was sent to University College School from 1870 to 1871, before transferring to King's College School, where he studied until the age of 18.
 Though he was the son and grandson of painters, he first sought a career as an actor; he appeared in small parts in Sir Henry Irving's company, before taking up the study of art in 1881.
 After less than a year's attendance at the Slade School, Sickert left to become a pupil of and etching assistant to James Abbott McNeill Whistler.
 Sickert's earliest paintings were small tonal studies painted alla prima from nature after Whistler's example.

 In 1883 he travelled to Paris and met Edgar Degas, whose use of pictorial space and emphasis on drawing would have a powerful effect on Sickert's work.
 "Degas provided the counterweight to Whistler, and one which was eventually to prove the more significant for Sickert's development."
 He developed a personal version of Impressionism, favouring sombre colouration.
 Following Degas' advice, Sickert painted in the studio, working from drawings and memory as an escape from "the tyranny of nature".
 In 1888 Sickert joined the New English Art Club, a group of French-influenced realist artists.
 Sickert's first major works, dating from the late 1880s, were portrayals of scenes in London music halls.
 One of the two paintings he exhibited at the NEAC in April 1888, Katie Lawrence at Gatti's, which portrayed a well known music hall singer of the era, incited controversy "more heated than any other surrounding an English painting in the late 19th century".
 Sickert's rendering was denounced as ugly and vulgar, and his choice of subject matter was deplored as too tawdry for art, as female performers were popularly viewed as morally akin to prostitutes.
 The painting announced what would be Sickert's recurring interest in sexually provocative themes.